 Ok, so a website has taken my photos, but neglected to leave a link.
 No biggy, I’ll contact them.

 In the past, I’ve found that the best way to contact someone is to use Twitter.
 It’s short and to the point, and I can find the contact information of the original author almost immediately.
-Some people laugh at this, but it’s actually a really good way of getting it done.
+Some people laugh at this, but it’s actually really effective.
 I tweeted the author (couldn’t find his email address) and waited.

-In the meantime though, I went through other channels to try and get the job done.
+In the meantime though, I went through other channels.
 I emailed both their feedback email address and their editorial address.

 Here’s what I sent to both: